 In any case, I hope you find the right intranet software and that you’re able to successfully implement with the applications that are so critical to your organization.
 Don’t let agile dreams of transparency and trust distract you too much.
 They’re important, but they’re also part of the “long-term project.”
 In large companies, in particular, it’s still the case that tangible, effective, reliable software creates the best foundation.

-I wish you the very best in your travels.
+I wish you happy trails.
 It’ll be hard going.
 But don’t give up!
 The results will justify a lot of the tears and useless meetings.
 But everything will work out fine in the end.
 I’m glad we had a chance to talk about it!

 Link to this page: https://seibert.biz/intranetbookfuture